AdamV98/Sudoku/README.md

 # adamv98.github.io
-Small sudoku game with only one board(yet) and local toplist.
+Small sudoku game with only one board for now and local toplist.

 Upcoming updates include a small change in the way you interact with the board, more boards, and point counting based on time and incorrect guesses.